joangui/DataSynth/README.md

 * To abstract the backedn from the front-end.
 Thus, anyone can implement the backend using the desired technology, he just needs to interpres Schnappi or generate executable code out of it.
 * Allow backends to perform additional optimizations.
 By passing the full program to the backends, these can analyze it and perform additional optimizations based on their characteristics.

-So basically, given a schema specified using the json, DataSynth produces Schnappi code that can then be executed.
+So basically, given a schema specified using Json, DataSynth produces Schnappi code that can then be executed.
 The following is the generated code for the above example.
-As you can see, only functions sort, mappart, map and union are used, as well as init which is used to initialize a generator.
+As you can see, only functions sort, mappart, map and zip are used, as well as init which is used to initialize a generator.
 As we will see in a moment, we allow users to hook into the code generation in order to customize how data is generated, but before let's have a quick look at the Schnappi language.

 ```
+#person.oid = range(10000);
+let f = init('org.dama.datasynth.generators.CDFGenerator','/dicLocations.txt',1,5,' ');
-person.oid = genids(10000);
+#person.country = spawn(f,10000);
-f = init('org.dama.datasynth.generators.CDFGenerator', '/dicLocations.txt', 1, 5,' ');
+let f = init('org.dama.datasynth.generators.CorrelationGenerator','/namesByCountry.txt',' ');
-rparams = union(person.oid);
+let rparams = zip(#person.country);
-person.country = map(f,rparams);
+#person.name = map(f,rparams);

-f = init('org.dama.datasynth.generators.CorrellationGenerator','/namesByCountry.txt', ' ');
+let f = init('org.dama.datasynth.generators.MailGenerator','/email.txt');
-rparams = union(person.oid, person.country);
+let rparams = zip(#person.name);
-person.name = map(f,rparams);
+#person.email = map(f,rparams);
+let f = init('org.dama.datasynth.generators.DateGenerator','dd-MM-yyyy','01-01-1980','01-01-1990');
+#person.creationDate = spawn(f,10000);

-f = init('org.dama.datasynth.generators.ZipfDistribution',1.7);
+let f = init('org.dama.datasynth.generators.DateBasedIDGenerator','dd-MM-yyyy');
-rparams = union(person.oid);
+let rparams = zip(#person.oid,#person.creationDate);
-friendship.person.person.sourcecardinality = map(f,rparams);
+#person.id = map(f,rparams);
+let f = init('org.dama.datasynth.generators.ZipfDistribution',1.7);
+#friendship.person.person.sourcecardinality = spawn(f,10000);
+#person = zip(#person.country,#person.email,#person.creationDate,#person.name,#person.id);

-hgen = init('org.dama.datasynth.generators.HashCombiner');
+let hgen = init('org.dama.datasynth.generators.HashCombiner');
-hdep = union(person.oid,person.country);
+let hdep = zip(#person.country);
-hattr = map(hgen,hdep);
+let hattr = map(hgen,hdep);
-table = union(person.oid, hattr, friendship.person.person.sourcecardinality);
+let table = zip(#person.oid,hattr,#friendship.person.person.sourcecardinality);
-sorted = sort(table,1);
+let sorted = sort(table,1);
-edgegenerator = init('org.dama.datasynth.generators.edgegenerators.UndirectedEdgeGenerator');
+let edgegenerator = init('org.dama.datasynth.generators.blockgenerators.UndirectedEdgeGenerator');

-friendship.person.person = mappart(edgegenerator,sorted);
+#friendship.person.person = mappart(edgegenerator,sorted);
 ```

-The basic operads in Schnappi are tables of the form <id,attr1,attr2,...> and generator objects.
+The basic operads in Schnappi are tables of the form <attr1,attr2,...> and generator objects.
 The complex data generation processes must go inside generators, which are then applied to tables in parallel using map and mappart functions.

 #### init( g : String, args : T ...)

 Returns an instance of the generator with name g initialized with args.
 Note that the type of the arguments is undetermined, and type-checking is evaluated by the frontend at runtime.

+#### range(n : Long)

+Produces a Table with a single column containing unique numbers from 0 to (i-1).

+#### spawn( generator : ElementGenerator, n : Long)

+Produces a Table with n rows resulting of executing the ElementGenerator generator.
+ElementGenerator run method must contain no parameters.

 #### map( generator : ElementGenerator, t : Table)

-Returns a Table <id : Long, val : T> resuling of mapping the element generator to each element of t.
+Returns a new Table resuling of mapping the element generator to each element of t.
 The frontend checks that the types of the generator run function match those of the columns of t.

 #### mappart( generator : BlockGenerator, t : Table)

-Returns a new Table <id : Long, val : T> resuling of mapping the block generator to each partition of t.
+Returns a new Table resuling of mapping the block generator to each partition of t.
 The frontend checks that the types of the generator run function match those of the columns of t.
 Currently, the number of partitions of a table is implementation defined.

-#### union( tables : Table ...)
+#### join( tables : Table ... , id : Integer)

-Returns a new table <id, val1 : T, val2 : T, ..., valn : T> by zipping the input tables.
-Input tables must be sorted by id.
-This is like performing a join between on the id of all the input tables.
+Returns a new table <val1 : T, val2 : T, ..., valn : T> by joining the input tables by column id.

+#### zip( tables : Table ... )

+Returns a new Table by zipping the input tables

 #### sort( t : Table, i : Long ...)